Devaaron7/Education-Website/README.md

 email="student@gmail.com"
 password="123"

-**AS THIS WAS CREATED AS A LEARNING EXERCISE, PLEASE DO DONT USE REAL EMAIL/PASSWORD CREDITALS IF CREATING YOUR OWN STUDENT ACCOUNT.
-THE WEBSITE'S SECURITY ISN'T SECURE)
+**AS THIS WAS CREATED AS A LEARNING EXERCISE, PLEASE DO DONT USE REAL EMAIL/PASSWORD CREDENTIALS IF CREATING YOUR OWN STUDENT ACCOUNT.
+THE WEBSITE'S ISN'T SECURE)

 Skills learned:
 - Javascript to collect HTML form information, use functions to load information from the backend into the webpage